Rumūz: Symbols Used by Ibn Ḥajar in Taqrīb al-Tahdhīb

 1. Primary sources:

 If a narrator's ḥadīth appears in any of the six major collections (Kutub al-Sittah), the corresponding ramz is used.
-Even if the same ḥadīth is found in other works, no additional symbols are added.
+No further symbols are added even if the same ḥadīth is also found in other works.

 2. Comprehensive reference:

-If the narrations of a narrator are present in all six collections, Ibn Ḥajar uses the symbol (ع).
+If a narrator's reports are present in all six collections, Ibn Ḥajar uses the symbol (ع).

 3. Excluding the two shaykhs: